School of Music

 Philosophy and pedagogy of Orff Schulwerk.
 Emphasis on rhythmic speech, body percussion, singing, playing musical instruments appropriate for use by children, elemental forms, pentatonic folk melodies, soprano recorder and improvisation.
 Prerequisite: MUSI 3393.

-MUSI 4335 Classical/Jazz Record and Mix 3 SCH (3-0)
+MUSI 4335 Classical/Jazz Recording and Mixing Techniques 3 SCH (3-0)

 Students will explore techniques for recording relating to the microphone techniques for classical and jazz music recording, mixing, and editing in the both the live and studio settings.
 Additional topics include surround sound and multitrack production.
+Prerequisites: MUSI 1321 and MUSI 1322 with a grade of C or better.

-MUSI 4336 Commercial Record and Mix 3 SCH (3-0)
+MUSI 4336 Commercial Recording and Mixing Techniques 3 SCH (3-0)

 This course focuses on contemporary recording techniques associated with rock/pop music production.
 Topics include multi-track recording, mixing, overdubbing, headphone monitoring.
 Additional topics include: drum kit techniques, sample libraries and electronic music production, and mastering techniques.
+Prerequisites: MUSI 1321 and MUSI 1322 with a grade of C or better.

 MUSI 4337 Advanced Recording Systems 3 SCH (3-0)

 Continuing on from MUSI 4335 and 4336, this course covers advanced recording techniques in classical, jazz, and commercial music, and offers further study in mastering techniques for these styles.
 Additional topics include sound design and acoustics, outboard signal processing, and creation, maintenance, and repair of audio electronics.
+Prerequisites: MUSI 1321 and MUSI 1322 with a grade of C or better.

 MUSI 4344 Jazz Pedagogy 3 SCH (3-0)